Ancient Greek coinage: Archaic period (until about 480 BC)

-Silver stater of Aegina, 550–530 BC.
+Silver stater of Aegina, 550-530 BC.
 Obv.: Sea turtle with large pellets down center.
 Rev. incuse square with eight sections.
 After the end of the Peloponnesian War, 404 BC, Sea turtle was replaced by the land tortoise.

-Silver drachma of Aegina, 404–340 BC.
+Silver drachma of Aegina, 404-340 BC.
 Obv.: Land tortoise.
 Rev. inscription: ΑΙΓ[ΙΝΑΤΟΝ] (of the Aeginetans) "Aegina" and dolphin.

 The Greek world was divided into more than two thousand self-governing city-states (in Greek, poleis), and more than half of them issued their own coins.
 Some coins circulated widely beyond their polis, indicating that they were being used in inter-city trade; the first example appears to have been the silver stater or didrachm of Aegina that regularly turns up in hoards in Egypt and the Levant, places which were deficient in silver supply.
 As such coins circulated more widely, other cities began to mint coins to this "Aeginetan" weight standard of 6.1 g to the drachm, other cities included their own symbols on the coins.

 Athenian coins, however, were struck on the "Attic" standard, with a drachm equaling 4.3 g of silver.
 Over time, Athens' plentiful supply of silver from the mines at Laurion and its increasing dominance in trade made this the pre-eminent standard.
 These coins were known as "owls" because of their central design feature.
 They were minted to an extremely tight standard of purity and weight; this contributed to their success as the premier trade coin of their era.
 Tetradrachms on this weight standard continued to be a widely used coin (often the most widely used) through the classical period.
-By the time of Alexander the Great and his Hellenistic successors, this large denomination was being regularly used to make large payments, or was often saved for hoarding.
+By the time of Alexander the Great and his Hellenistic successors, this large denomination was being regularly used to make large payments, or was saved for hoarding.